jogerj/Mac-Ryzen-Logo/README.md

 6. Run ./InstallAssets.sh
 7. Done!

+After that, you can re-enable SIP in recovery using `csrutil enable`.
 # Credits
 * ThemeEngine is property of [Alex Zielenski](https://github.com/alexzielenski) and is licensed under the [BSD 2-Clause](https://github.com/alexzielenski/ThemeEngine/blob/v2/LICENSE).
 * [Apple](https://apple.com) for macOS Catalina